-The spring 2017 campaign introduces four certified designers who are passionate about sustainability, ethics, and supporting the local economy.
-Through documentary-style video, photography, social media, web content, and more, the campaign aims to influence more New York City designers to become Made in NY certified.
+The spring 2017 campaign introduces four designers who are passionate about supporting the local economy.
+Through documentary-style video, photography, social media, web content, and more, the campaign aims to inspire more New York City designers to join the Made in NY: Fashion community.

 The Fashion Production Fund was launched in partnership with Capital Business Credit in June 2014.
 The fund provides emerging designers with production financing at below-market rates and flexible terms to cover the costs of purchase orders.
 Loans awarded range between $50,000 and $300,000, with terms from 30 to 120 days.
 In 2015, the Fashion Production Fund awarded 24 loans, totaling over $1.5 million in financing.
 To date, the fund has provided 30 loans, a total of $2.5 million in financing to emerging NYC-based designers in order to manufacture their collections locally.